FoldingCommunity/fah-client-documentation/README.rst

    Sub-subsection (Level 3)
    ------------------------

 You can also use ``" .`` as other option.
-For more you can try look for it, I beleive there's more characters that can be used.
+For more you can try look for it, I believe there's more characters that can be used.

 ------------
 Text Styling